stanley-c-so/async-algos/number-of-islands.md

 ## Interviewer Guide

 - If your partner is stuck, ask them what they know about Breadth-First Search (BFS) or a Depth-First Search (DFS).
 The key to this question is understanding that once they find a "land" `1` in the grid, they need to mark the adjacent `1`s recursively, or with a queue.
 The can be done with a helper function using either BFS or DFS.
-- As your partner works on the helper function (see __AC__ section), your partner may come up with a *recursive* algorithm to conduct a Breadth-First Search (BFS) or a Depth-First Search (DFS).
-If this happens, only after the solution is fully fleshed out, you can nudge your partner toward an iterative (i.e. non-recursive) solution so as not to burden the call stack.
+- As your partner works on the helper function (see __AC__ section), your partner may come up with a DFS algorithm using recursion (or a stack), or a BFS algorithm using a queue.
+If you have time after the solution is fully fleshed out, you can ask your partner how they might approach this problem the other way.
 - Make sure that your partner's code properly handles out-of-bound indices when trying to traverse adjacent cells in `grid` (either by avoiding them altogether as recursive inputs, or returning before attempting to access them from the matrix).

 ### RE